 Poor Instructions on Medication Labels

 “Failure to warn” in a product liability case means a manufacturer did not properly instruct the end user on how to use their product correctly.
 By federal law, a manufacturer must warn and advise customers about how to use their products if a potential danger could occur from improper use.

 This occurs when the drug was made correctly, but there were dangerous side effects (or too many side effects) that took away from the main benefit of the drug.
 This could include nausea, dizziness, vertigo or vomiting.

-Defects within the manufacturing process can be due to contamination, which can come from toxic matters entering into medication formulas/compounds and caused the end user severe side effects.
+Defects within the manufacturing process can be due to contamination, which can come from toxic materials entering into medication formulas/compounds and caused the end user severe side effects.

-Many pharmaceutical drugs work as intended.
+Many pharmaceutical drugs on the market work as intended.
 However, occasionally, a pill emerges that has improper labeling, was contaminated during manufacturing, or its benefits did not outweigh the side effects that were not properly disclosed to public.

 - Tenofovir (Viread, Truvada, Atripla, Stribild, Complera)